MaiKokain/32kEnchantLevels/README.md

    ```
    cd ./32kEnchantLevels
    ```
-4. After changing directory run\
+4. After changing directory run
-   \
    To build with version add the flag `-Pmod_version=VERSION` before the `build` argument

-   6. Windows (PWSH, CMD...)
+   4.1.
+Windows (PWSH, CMD...)
       ```
       ./gradlew.bat build
       ```
-   6. UNIX (git bash, etc...)
+   4.1.
+UNIX (git bash, etc...)
       ```
       ./gradlew build
       ```
-5. After building the mod should be in `./build/libs/`
+6. After building the mod should be in `./build/libs/`
-6. Copy or Move `oldenchant-MASTER-all.jar` into your mods folder.
+7. Copy or Move `oldenchant-MASTER-all.jar` into your mods folder.